simo23/tinyYOLOv2/README.md

 #### Notes

 - The code runs at ~15fps on my laptop which has a 2GB Nvidia GeForce GTX 960M GPU
-- This implementation does not have the training part, I'm working on it!
+- This implementation does not have the training part

 If you have questions or suggestions do not wait!
 I'm looking forward to help